- Becoming a genetic counselor requires an undergraduate degree with course work related to genetics and sciences.

 - Additional activities including education, advocacy experiences, case conferences, etc.

-Upon completion of a degree, certification through the American Board of Genetic Counseling (ABGC) demonstrates that the individual has met the standards necessary to provide competent genetic counseling.
-Many hospitals and clinics insist their genetic counselors be ABGC-certified.
+Upon completion of a degree, certification through the American Board of Genetic Counseling (ABGC) or Canadian Board of Genetic Counselling (CBGC) demonstrates that the individual has met the standards necessary to provide competent genetic counseling.
+Many employers and states require genetic counselors to be board-certified.
+In the United States, licensure may be required depending on your local state laws.